simpsonlab/simpsonlab.github.io/_posts/2015-04-07-eventalign.md

 ![simulation](/assets/simulation.svg)

 This is a simulation from an idealized nanopore sequencing process.
-The black dots represent the sampled current and the red lines indicate contiguous segments that make up the detected events.
+The black dots represent the sampled current and the red lines indicate contiguous segments that make up the detected _events_.
 For example the mean current was around 60 picoamps, plus a bit of noise, for the first 0.5s.
 The current then dropped to 40 pA for 0.1s before jumping to 52 pA and so on.

-The event detection software writes this information to an HDF5 file.
+The event detection software writes the events to an HDF5 file.
 The raw kHz samples are typically not stored as the output files would be impractically large.
 Here's the table of events for this simulation:

 | event index  | mean (pA) | length (s) |
 | :----------: | :-------: | :--------: |